Proudly made in the

 Beaches Turks and Caicos goes beyond with an expansive water park, game arcades, Sesame Street performers, kid-friendly restaurants, and live entertainment shows.

-Club Med Turkoise has been an adults-only resort since its opening in 1984.
+Club Med Turkoise is the sole adults-only resort in the Turks and Caicos, and has been since its opening in 1984.

 Several of the larger resorts have restaurants and bars restricted to adults, yet the rest of the resorts are open to children and families.